The Ultimate Red Rock Canyon Travel Guide

 The Road into Red Rock / Photo by Lizzie Gerecitano

-Two things we highly recommend you do as you’re driving to Red Rock Canyon:
+Two things we recommend as you’re driving to Red Rock Canyon

 RELATED: Know Before You Go, Red Rock Canyon

 Red Rock Canyon is a beautiful place to visit any time of the year.
 Located in Las Vegas Nevada, it averages 294 days per year of sunshine, with an average humidity of only 29 percent!
 These temps differ tremendously from the city of Las Vegas itself, even though it’s less than 15 miles from Red Rock Canyon.

 And because Red Rock Canyon is in the Mojave Desert, it’s mostly dry, averaging only around four inches of rain per year.
 Much of Red Rock Canyon is recreational, especially for hikers, bikers, and rock climbers.

 So there are certain things you should be aware of involving the weather and the time of year that you choose to visit Red Rock Canyon National Conservation Area if you’re doing more than driving through it in your car.

 - Average Daytime temperature: 77 degrees Fahrenheit (25 Celsius)

 - Average Nighttime temperature: 50 degrees Fahrenheit (10 Celsius)

 Springtime in Red Rock Canyon is beautiful – especially early spring before it starts getting too hot.
 The weather in springtime can fluctuate wildly between being cool and quite windy (gusts can reach over 60 mph), to summer-like heat during the day, but cool dawn and dusk, and cold nighttime hours.